SyncGM/console/README.md

 License
 ------------------------------------------------------------------------------
   This script is made available under the terms of the MIT Expat license.
-Visit [this page](http://sesvxace.wordpress.com/license/) for more information.
+View [this page](http://sesvxace.wordpress.com/license/) for more information.

 Installation